johnyse99/Java-Digital-Wallet-Backend/README.md

 # NexusPay - Industrial Grade Digital Wallet Backend

-NexusPay is a high-performance, resilient digital wallet solution developed as an **Applied Data Science solution**.
+NexusPay is a high-performance, resilient digital wallet solution developed as an **Applied Java solution**.
 The project focuses on strict financial data integrity, transactional atomicity, and a decoupled architecture designed for scalability and maintainability.

 ## 🏗️ Architecture: Hexagonal (Ports & Adapters)